nop33/si/src/content/blog/our-plans-until-2025/index.md

 * AI progress is inducing new policy challenges and exacerbating existing ones.
 Heightened public awareness of AI will amplify political discourse and increase the number of national, regional, multilateral, and private-sector AI governance processes being pursued, making multilateral policy coherence increasingly crucial.
 * SI is a promising young organization facing a stress test.
 It has built expertise, credibility, infrastructure and networks to substantially contribute to multilateral frontier tech governance.
 Many funders have announced reductions in their giving due to economic uncertainty, while AI governance is gaining popularity amongst philanthropists.

-Given this context, our **priorities** are to:
+Given this context, our **priorities and goals** are to:

 1. Boost the multilateral system’s ability to prioritize, discuss and deploy solutions to reduce risks and maximize benefits from transformative technological advances;
-2. Advise national and non-governmental actors working on tech governance questions to act and communicate in ways that increase the likelihood of multilateral progress; and
-3. Boost SI’s sustainability and operations.

-Key **goals** for each priority are:

    * 1.1.
 Increase national demand for measured international action.
    * 1.2.
 Support tech governance processes in leading international organizations.
    * 1.3.
 Foster exchange and action within the multilateral tech governance system.
+2. Advise national and non-governmental actors working on tech governance questions to act and communicate in ways that increase the likelihood of multilateral progress; and

    * 2.1.
 Enhance civil society engagement in multilateral processes.
    * 2.2.
 Contribute to the development of effective multi-stakeholder bodies.
    * 2.3.
 Boost national awareness of multilateral affairs for international coherence.
+3. Boost SI’s sustainability and operations.

    * 3.1.
 Raise between 2.6MM-5.2MM CHF from a diverse set of funders.
    * 3.2.
 Strengthen and grow the SI workforce to ~10 full-time employees.
    * 3.3.
 Enhance SI’s operations, governance, and knowledge management.

 Through these activities, we hope to contribute to building governance systems that are fit for the 21st century.